Expansion of Iterated Stochastic Integrals with Respect to Martingale Poisson Measures and with Respect to Martingales Based on Generalized Multiple Fourier Series

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} In the article we consider some versions of the approach to expansion of multiple Ito stochastic integrals of arbitrary multiplicity, based on generalized multiple Fourier series.
-The expansion of multiple stochastic integrals according to martingale Poisson measures is obtained.
-For the multiple stochastic integrals according to martingales we have proven two theorems.
-The first theorem is the generalization of expansion of multiple Ito stochastic integrals of arbitrary multiplicity, based on generalized multiple Fourier series.
-The second one is the modification of the first theorem for the case of complete orthonormal with weight $r(x)\ge 0$ system of functions in the space $L_2([t, T])$ (in the first theorem $r(x)\equiv 1$).
-Mean-square convergence of the considered expansions is proven.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} We consider some versions and generalizations of the approach to the expansion of iterated Ito stochastic integrals of arbitrary multiplicity $k$ $(k\in\mathbb{N})$ based on generalized multiple Fourier series.
+Expansions of iterated stochastic integrals with respect to martingale Poisson measures and with respect to martingales were obtained.
+For the iterated stochastic integrals with respect to martingales, we have proved a theorem which gives a generalization of the expansion for iterated Ito stochastic integrals of arbitrary multiplicity based on generalized multiple Fourier series.
+Also we consider a modification of the mentioned expansion of iterated Ito stochastic integrals for the case of complete orthonormal with weight $r(t_1)\ldots r(t_k)\ge 0$ systems of functions in the space $L_2([t, T]^k)$.
+Mean-square convergence of the considered expansions is proved.
+An example of the expansion of iterated (double) stochastic integrals with respect to martingales using the system of Bessel functions is considered.

 \end{quote} }